ElXanys/GMinerRelease/README.md

-GMiner was created by a Russian group of specialists in the field of high performance computing and cryptography.<br/>
+GMiner was created by a Russian group of sp ecialists in the field of high performance computing and cryptography.<br/>
 The first version of GMiner was released on September 21, 2018 and was received quite warmly among users.<br/>
 Thanks to its unique developments and stability, in just six months, the miner became a favorite on the Equihash algorithms.<br/>
 The miner is focused on NVIDIA and AMD platforms and supports most popular algorithms such as: Ethash, ProgPoW, KAWPOW, Equihash, CuckooCycle.<br/>